c-hive/guides/universal/way-of-working.md

 They might differ on project-to-project basis but all should be present in some form.

+### Personal
+- Grammarly or something similar for correct spelling and grammar.

 ### Development platform

 #### Open source